CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

     ![Picture 1](../Images/lab08-t2p1.png)

     >**Note**: The Cloud app catalog enables you to choose apps that fit your organization's security requirements.
-Admins can do basic filtering of apps as shown on the top of the page, which includes whether the app is sanctioned, unsanctioned, or has no tag, risk score, Compliance risk factor, and security risk factor.
-For example, filtering by compliance risk factor lets you search for a specific standards, certifications, and compliance that the app may comply with.
+Admins can do basic filtering of apps as shown at the top of the page, which includes whether the app is sanctioned, unsanctioned, or has no tag, risk score, Compliance risk factor, or security risk factor.
+For example, filtering by compliance risk factor lets you search for a specific standard, certification, or compliance that the app may comply with.
 Examples include HIPAA, ISO 27001, SOC 2, and PCI-DSS.

 1. Select **Compliance risk factor (1)** to view the available options.
-You can further filter by risk score, by moving the sliders on the risk score on the top of the page.
+You can further filter by risk score by moving the sliders on the risk score at the top of the page.
 If you moved the slide, be sure to set it so the range is set at 0 to 10 **(2)**.

      ![Picture 1](../Images/lab08-t2p2.png)